The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future

-In an attempt to grow the marketing reach of my blog I started listening to a number of digital marketing related podcasts.
+In an attempt to improve and grow the marketing reach of my blog I started listening to a number of digital marketing and blogging related podcasts.

-The show itself is fantastic and not only does it help to listen to reviews of books that may be interesting to read, but you also get to learn about the people who wrote the books in question and learn about the books that have influenced them.
+The show itself is fantastic and not only does it help to listen to reviews of books that may be interesting to read, but you also get to learn about the people who write the books and learn about the books that have influenced them.
+Along with hearing about the marketing tricks, tips and strategies they have implemented along their path.

-The $100 Startup: Fire Your Boss, Do What You Love and Work Better To Live More , is one of those books that seems to get a lot of mentions by a number of people on the show.
-Many of them credit it to actually changing the way they thought about marketing and business.
+The authors are also required to provide a list of books, they have found influential and help them grow their business.
+The $100 Startup: Fire Your Boss, Do What You Love and Work Better To Live More , is one of those books that seems to get a lot of mentions on the show.
+Many authors credit it to actually changing the way they thought about marketing and business.

-While undergoing the rigours and strains of a start-up myself, (more about that in future posts ), I thought it couldn’t do any harm to include this book in my reading list.
+While undergoing the rigours and strains of a start-up myself, I thought it couldn't do any harm to include this book in my reading list.

 I have to say, I am so happy I did.
 Overall, I can only agree with most of the glowing recommendations the book has already received on the Marketing Book Podcast , and it truly is as inspirational and motivating as all the authors state.